Promoting peace and stability in Mali

-Title: Supporting the stabilisation and peace process in Mali
+Title: Project to support stabilisation and peace in Mali

 Commissioned by: German Federal Foreign Office

 Lead executing agency: Ministry of National Reconciliation